ilyes-pic/RENAULT/ADMIN_README.md

 ---

-**Note**: This admin section is designed to be ergonomic, modern, and fully integrated with the existing ZORRAGA design system.
+**Note**: This admin section is designed to be ergonomic, modern, and fully integrated with the existing GROUPE RENAULT design system.
 All components follow the established patterns and will automatically adapt to theme changes.